salesforce/storm-dynamic-spout/README.md

 This is a first in, first out implementation.
 It has absolutely no "fairness" between VirtualSpouts or any kind of "scheduling."

 ### Metrics
-The many different metrics that are collected by the spout are detailed below.
+SidelineSpout collects metrics giving you insight to what is happening under the hood.
+It collects four types of metrics, Averages, Counters, Gauges, and Timers.

 Type | Description
 -----|------------
-Averages | Calculates average of all values submitted over a set time period.
+Average | Calculates average of all values submitted over a set time period.
 Counter | Keeps a running count that gets reset back to zero on deployment.
 Gauge | Reports the last value given for the metric.
 Timer | Calculates how long on average, in milliseconds, an event takes.

+Below is a list of metrics that are collected with the metric type and description.

 Class | Key | Type | Description
 ------|-----|------|------------